-In Year 5 they can apply to be Eco-buddies who take on extra eco jobs.
+In Year 5, children can apply to become Eco-buddies who take on extra eco jobs.
 Children across the year groups are part of the Eco-council who help to develop and monitor the action plan for the year.

 We are extremely lucky at Corsham Primary to have wonderful outside areas.
 At Pound Pill the children can enjoy the company of Pickles and Percy our pigs as well as countless chickens.

-At Broadwood the children also help to look after chickens.
-Gardening club enjoy growing fruit and vegetables and cooking with them as well as creating willow fencing.
+At Broadwood, gardening club members enjoy growing fruit and vegetables and cooking with them as well as creating willow fencing.

 At Broadwood we have a wonderful woodland area which was planned by our children and constructed by volunteers from the local military base.

-At Corsham Primary we appreciate the potential for learning outside and the benefit this brings in the short and long term to the wellbeing of our children.
+At Corsham Primary, we appreciate the potential for learning outside and the benefit this brings in the short and long term to the wellbeing of our children.
 We endeavour to teach outside as much as possible.
-The foundation stage children have enjoyed taking part in forest schools sessions which have been taking part at the woodland area at the Broadwood site.
+The children have enjoyed taking part in forest schools sessions which are organised in the grounds at both sites.

-Eco-councillors are selected from Key Stage 1 and Key Stage 2 and voted for by class members.
-We have regular meetings and carry out environmental reviews of the school.to the school.
+Eco-councillors are selected from Key Stage 1 and Key Stage 2, voted for by class members.
+We have regular meetings and carry out environmental reviews of the school.
 We have promoted litter picking, wildlife areas and recycling and often lead assemblies to share our vision for the school.

 Links with other schools